fsantini/python-e3dc/README.md

 # python-e3dc

-**NOTE: This branch is deprecated and will soon be replaced by the python3 branch which has a slightly different API**
+**NOTE: This branch is now for python3 and it has a different API than the old python2.7**

 Python API for querying E3/DC systems, either through the manufacturer's portal or directly via RSCP connection